-Here are five ways to move on after a breakup, based on readers’ specific stories and requests for help.
+I based these tips on how to move on after a breakup on readers’ specific stories and requests for help.

 Before the tips, a quip: